Rhetos/Rhetos/src/Rhetos.CommonConcepts/Readme.md

 ## How to contribute

-See Rhetos framework's [Readme.md](https://github.com/Rhetos/Rhetos/blob/master/Readme.md) in contribution and build instructions.
+See Rhetos framework's [Readme.md](https://github.com/Rhetos/Rhetos/blob/master/Readme.md) for contribution and build instructions.